SpicyPaper/CS498-TSADAI/README.md

 ## Manual Node Options

-Run one node manually with Ollama:
+Run one node manually:
 (`--bootstrap "<node-0-address>"` can be omitted if it's the first node that you run)

+The backend, models, timeouts, and address mode come from `.env`.

 ```bash
 python -m src.cli.run_node \